MonkyDCristian/SEMA_Sim/documentation/depth_camera.md

 Knowing that simulating the camera requires more processing power, why would we insist on including it?
 Why not just use the Gazebo interface?
 Well, this is explained by the objective of the simulator, which is to serve as a complete development environment for a real palletizing system.
 We won't have the poses of the boxes given by gazebo in the field, so we won't be able to use them to develop the full palletizing flow.

 **Note:** It is good for you to know that there are simple and low consumption ways to obtain the poses of the boxes.
-Think of the case where you are only interested in developing algorithms to transport boxes from one place to another, for this you don't have to spend computing power detecting the box by vision, you could access it through the "gazebo/get_model_state" service.
+Think of the case where you are only interested in developing algorithms to transport boxes from one place to another.
+For this you don't have to spend computing power detecting the box by vision, you can access through the "gazebo/get_model_state" service.

 ## Introduction
 Let's start with this tutorial.
-The first thing is to consider what type of camera we are going to simulate, as mentioned before, the idea is that the system corresponds to reality.
+The first thing is to consider what type of camera we are going to simulate.
+As mentioned before, the idea is that the system corresponds to reality.
 So if we are going to simulate a camera, it is most appropriate for us to have the same properties as the camera we plan to use in the field.
-[Luxonis](https://shop.luxonis.com/) brand have the OpenCV AI kits depth (OAK-D), models of cameras that support ROS and have a very good framework for developing computers vision algorithms, this is perfect for this project.
-Of these types of camera we will simulate the most recent model, the [OAK-D-PRO](https://shop.luxonis.com/collections/usb/products/oak-d-pro), we will integrate it and evaluate it in our virtual gazebo environment to know if it is suitable or not for this palletizing system.
-You will see that it is possible to set up a complete virtual simulation of the camera by following two simple steps
+[Luxonis](https://shop.luxonis.com/) brand has the OpenCV AI kits depth (OAK-D), camera models that support ROS and have a very good framework for developing computer vision algorithms, that are perfect for this project.
+Of these types of camera we will simulate the most recent model, the [OAK-D-PRO](https://shop.luxonis.com/collections/usb/products/oak-d-pro).
+We will integrate and evaluate it in our virtual gazebo environment to know if it is suitable or not for this palletizing system.
+You will see that it is possible to set up a complete virtual simulation of the camera by following two simple steps.

 ## Step 1: Configure the camera's Unified Robot Description Format (URDF) model.

-To add a model to gazebo, we must have a [URDF](http://classic.gazebosim.org/tutorials?tut=ros_urdf&cat=connect_ros) file that describes its physical properties: appearance, collision space, and inertia.
+To add a model to gazebo, we must have an [URDF](http://classic.gazebosim.org/tutorials?tut=ros_urdf&cat=connect_ros) file that describes its physical properties: appearance, collision space, and inertia.
 The visualization of the camera can be obtained through a 3D model file, such as .dae or .stl.
-In this case we will obtain the models from the depthai_bridge ROS package, the collision space of this can be obtained from the [OAK-D-PRO documentation](https://docs.luxonis.com/projects/hardware/en/latest/pages/DM9098pro.html) while we can approximate its inertia using the [inertia equation](https://en.wikipedia.org/wiki/List_of_moments_of_inertia) corresponding to a cuboid.
+In this case, we will obtain the models from the depthai_bridge ROS package.
+The collision space of this can be obtained from the [OAK-D-PRO documentation](https://docs.luxonis.com/projects/hardware/en/latest/pages/DM9098pro.html) while we can approximate its inertia using the [inertia equation](https://en.wikipedia.org/wiki/List_of_moments_of_inertia) corresponding to a cuboid.
 To simplify this process we will describe the camera with [xacro](http://wiki.ros.org/xacro), a sintered file format to write URDF models.

-Let create the file, we go to the urdf dictionary of the sema_description package, and create a file called oak_d_pro.xacro.
+Let's create the file, we go to the urdf dictionary of the sema_description package, and create a file called oak_d_pro.xacro.

 ```
 roscd sema_description/urdf & touch oak_d_pro.xacro